 So you finally finished that last cancer treatment – good for you!
-You have endured 2295739months of tests and diagnosis’.
+You have endured months of tests and diagnosis’.
 You have learned so much about surgery, chemotherapy, radiation, and experimental trials you could fill the pages of a book.
 You have a list of doctors a mile long, and a medical record so lengthy it could take years to read it from start to finish.
 Then there is the waiting.
 You waited for test results, doctors’ calls, surgeries, and treatments.
 You waited in doctor’s offices for what seemed a lifetime.
 Then suddenly it all stopped.
 You said good-bye to the treatment staff that cared for you for months.
 Doctor visits are made quarterly instead of weekly.
 Your family may have even thrown you a “cancer is done” party.
 So why don’t you feel “done”?
 How do you live now without your care team monitoring every breath?
 Isn’t this what you looked forward to all these months?

 As a cancer survivor, I have also experienced these same conflicting emotions.
 To family and friends you look better.
 Maybe your hair is beginning to come in, or you appear less exhausted from radiation, but did you know that it takes a full year from the date of the last treatment for most cancer survivors to feel whole again?
 There is no question cancer takes its toll physically, but some of the most difficult days of cancer survival are in the days following treatment.
 While receiving treatment we are caught up in the “doing” of cancer.
 The routine of treatment, doctor’s visits, and other therapies provide a safety net of support as we navigate the tightrope of emotions during the cancer healing process.
 But when the safety net is removed it is not uncommon to feel suddenly adrift and unsteady.
 Where do we go from here?